 5. Adhocracy culture

 An authentic adhocracy culture is one that is sufficiently agile to adapt rapidly to change.
 Adhocracies encourage individual initiative, empower employees to get on with the job, and allow flexibility.
-Leadership is less clearly defined than the other organizational cultures, which can lead to both chaos and creativity.
+Leadership is less clearly defined than the other organisational cultures, which can lead to both chaos and creativity.

 6. Clan culture